 Crickets From The Media As A Woman Claims Trump Raped Her As A Child

-NBC News’ legal analyst and best-selling author Lisa Bloom asked quite a poignant question on the Huffington Post last June, and now that Donald J. Trump is officially the Republican nominee for President of the United States, it bears repeating.
-Magnified by recent revelations that the investigation into Hillary Clinton’s role in the Benghazi tragedy turned up absolutely no evidence of wrongdoing by the former Secretary of State, and in a atmosphere of unprecedented scrutiny, why on Earth is the latest claim of rape against Donald Trump being largely dismissed by the mainstream media?
-A recent lawsuit filed in the United States Southern District of New York by plaintiff “Jane Doe” against Trump and his associate Jeffrey Epstein states:
+NBC News’ legal analyst and best-selling author Lisa Bloom is asking a quite poignant question on the Huffington Post this week, magnified by recent revelation that the investigation into Hillary Clinton’s role in the Benghazi tragedy turned up absolutely no evidence of wrongdoing by the former Secretary of State: Why is the latest claim of rape against Donald Trump being largely dismissed by the mainstream media?
+A lawsuit filed in the United States Southern District of New York by plaintiff “Jane Doe” against Trump and his associate Jeffrey Epstein states:

 Plaintiff was subject to acts of rape, sexual misconduct, criminal sexual acts,sexual abuse, forcible touching, assault, battery, intentional and reckless infliction of emotional distress, duress, false imprisonment, and threats of death and/or serious bodily injury by theDefendants that took place at several parties during the summer months of 1994.
 The parties were held by Defendant Epstein at a New York City residence that was being used by DefendantEpstein at 9 E. 71st St. in Manhattan.
 During this period, Plaintiff was a minor of age 13 and was legally incapable under New York law of consenting to sexual intercourse and the other sexual contacts detailed herein.

 Bloom points out that simply covering the story does not imply that Trump or Epstein is guilty, rather it’s responsible journalism given that the Bill Cosby case has taught us to “not disregard rape cases against famous men.”: